leec94/cissp-notes/2024/domain_notes/7-secops.md

 - emergency management plans: should be based on a risk assessment
   - examples: weather emergency plans like tornado sheltering instructions, and lockdown plan in the event of workplace violence
 - fire plan: should include instructions for building evacuation, fire department notification, and accounting for personnel
+- cyclic redundancy check (CRC): or backup checksum, checksum used to ensure integrity in hard drives, across network, RAM and other places.
+- archive bit: indicates if the file needs to be backed up or not
+- incremental backups: all new or modified bits are set to 1, and only those files are backed up. each day the archive bit is set to 0
+- differential backups: similar to incremental, but archive bit is not reset to 0, so all changes since last full backup are backed up

 ## More Notes
 - From Destination CISSP eBook